torivara/dojo-terraform-solutions/README.md

 2. Reference the virtual network with a property lookup and not a hardcoded vnet name.
 3. Update your Terraform configuration to include subnets in your Virtual Network.
 4. Apply your changes to Azure.
+5. Remove a subnet from your config.
+What happens when you plan and apply?

-**Hint**: Each subnet will be a separate resource linked to your Virtual Network.
+- **Hint**: Each subnet will be a separate resource linked to your Virtual Network.
-**Hint**: Explore [for_each](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) to create more subnets without repeating your code.
+- **Hint**: Explore [for_each](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) to create more subnets without repeating your code.
-**Alternative solution**: Try creating the same subnets inside the virtual network resource.
+- **Alternative solution**: Try creating the same subnets inside the virtual network resource with a dynamic block.
 Is this easier?
 Harder?
 Same?

-### Exercise 6: Network Security Group and Rules

-**Objective**: Implement a [Network Security Group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_group) (NSG) with security rules.

-**Tasks**:
-1. Define a NSG resource with security rules in Terraform.
-2. The NSG should allow HTTPS, SSH and RDP from your client ip to the entire subnet range.
-3. Define the [NSG rules](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_rule) with a map of objects.
-4. Associate the NSG with one or more subnets from Exercise 5.
-5. Apply your configuration.

-**Hint**: Security rules should not be defined within the NSG resource block.
-Use the NSG rule resource with for_each.
-**Hint**: Use [dynamic blocks](https://developer.hashicorp.com/terraform/language/expressions/dynamic-blocks) for your NSG rules.
-**Hint**: Get your public ip `curl api.ipify.org` or `(invoke-webrequest api.ipify.org).content`

-### Exercise 7: Deploying an Azure Key Vault
+### Exercise 6: Deploying an Azure Key Vault

 **Objective**: Deploy an [Azure Key Vault](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault) for secret storage.
 You should always store secrets in a secure vault.